By 37Design |

 5. Select your target site and tap Upload.

 The Share Extension method is especially useful because it fits into your existing workflow.
-You do not need to context-switch into a separate app -- you upload directly from wherever you are viewing your photos.
+You do not need to context-switch into a separate app.
+You upload directly from wherever you are viewing your photos.

 Tips for Faster WordPress Photo Workflows